 Leftover hamburgers can dry out quickly, even if stored properly.
-Enjoy them the next day heated in brown gravy (hamburger STEAKS) and served over rice with a side salad.
+Enjoy them the next day as hamburger steaks, heated in brown gravy, and served over rice (with a side salad).

-Or crumble hamburgers into small bits and make chili. 🙂 My no-fail, standby chili recipe is this: a pound of crumbled ground beef browned and drained (or crumbled up hamburgers from a cookout), a large can of diced tomatoes, a can of kidney beans (or black beans), a jar of salsa (whatever heat level you prefer), and a packet of McCormick’s Chili Seasoning.
-Dump all ingredients into a dutch oven, heat for 10 minutes, and you’ve got a pot of chili – hearty, delicious, and QUICK.
+Alternatively, you can crumble hamburgers into small bits and make chili.
+My fool-proof, standby chili recipe is: a pound of crumbled ground beef, browned and drained (or crumbled up hamburgers from a cookout); a large can of diced tomatoes; a can of kidney beans (or black beans); a jar of salsa (whatever heat level you prefer), and a packet of McCormick’s Chili Seasoning.
+Dump all ingredients into a dutch oven, heat for 10 minutes, and you’ve got a pot of chili–hearty, delicious, and QUICK.

-Italian sausages can be cut into chunks and used in pasta sauce over pasta, as a pizza topping, as an accompaniment for eggs at breakfast, or in a quiche.
+Italian sausages (or bratwursts) can be cut into chunks and used in pasta sauce over pasta, as a pizza topping, as an accompaniment for eggs at breakfast, or in a quiche.

 Smoked sausage can be cut into chunks, and cooked with green beans and red potatoes as a one-dish meal.
 It is a good companion to stir fried cabbage and onions.
 It is also good with eggs, or in casseroles or quiche.